 All students follow the OCR English Language and English Literature specifications.

 The GCSE course covers Speaking and Listening, Reading, Writing and a Spoken Language unit.
 Students will study a range of literary texts, both contemporary and from the literary heritage.

-At Key Stage 5, A-Level English Literature is an extremely popular subject with thirteen classes studying the OCR specification.
+A-Level English Literature is an extremely popular subject with ten classes studying the OCR specification.
 This is a stimulating and demanding course which is highly valued by universities and involves engaging with challenging texts and ideas.
 Students study a range of texts from all three genres (prose, poetry and drama) from 1300 to the present day.

 They are examined through a combination of coursework and examinations.
 We aim to enable students to develop incisive thinking skills, sophisticated critical acumen as well as the ability to make independent judgements.
 There are opportunities to join theatre trips and to attend lectures by experts in the field of literary study.

 Overall, the English Department is committed to teaching challenging and stimulating lessons to students of all abilities.
 We value creativity and students will be encouraged to develop the skills to become creative thinkers, speakers and writers.
 Through lessons that combine the best of traditional and innovative teaching methods, we hope to develop students’ curiosity and instil a real zest for learning.